3 Ways to Scale up a Home Delivery Business

 Most retailers currently face a logistics challenge: scaling up home delivery services.
+The global lockdown brought about by the COVID-19 pandemic has changed consumers’ shopping habits, likely for good.

 Sellers who have stores and offered home delivery options suddenly had to start to deliver multiple and larger orders more often.
 With growing e-commerce, retailers are looking for solutions to scale up the home delivery business as fast as possible.
 Is this even attainable?